Jamie Dornan: 2022–present: Career expansion, The Tourist

-After Belfast, he secured the lead role of an amnesiac in BBC thriller series The Tourist.
-Upon its release on BBC iPlayer in January 2022, it became the most watched show of that month with highest ratings until then.
+After Belfast, he played the lead role of Elliot Stanley/Eugene Cassidy, an amnesiac trying to learn about his past, in BBC thriller series The Tourist.
+Debuting on BBC iPlayer in January 2022, it became the most watched drama of that year in the UK.
 He himself and critics alike found his character challenging.
 In a review for The Guardian, TV critic Lucy Mangan highlighted Dornan's "compelling performance" and found him in "fine form".
+For his performance he received a nomination for the AACTA Award for Best Lead Actor in a Television Drama and was featured on the Radio Times's TV 100 power list in 2023.
+He reprised his role in the second series in 2024.